Get insider access

 6.4 Video Games

 The Sony X80K is mediocre for gaming.
-It's an entry-level TV that doesn't have too many gaming features like variable refresh rate support or HDMI 2.1 bandwidth, meaning you can't use it for high-frame-rate gaming from a gaming PC, a PS5 or an Xbox Series X. Still, it has a low input lag for a responsive feel, but its response time is only decent, so some motion looks a bit blurry.
+It's an entry-level TV that lacks many gaming features, like variable refresh rate support or HDMI 2.1 bandwidth, meaning you can't use it for high-frame-rate gaming from a gaming PC, a PS5, or an Xbox Series X. Still, it has a low input lag for a responsive feel, but its response time is only decent, so faster motion looks a bit blurry.

 Pros